Book Reviews on Consciousness and Intelligence

 These books ought to lead the reader away from one of the biggest flaws in AI hype: the idea that “intelligence” or “consciousness” as binary, either you have them or you don’t.
 That our current algorithms excel at some human-derived measures of intelligence does not mean they have the same intelligence as us.
 The ability to generate lots of plausible text does not indicate the presence of other aspects of intelligences (as demonstrated by certain narcissitic politicians).
 Indeed, I first learned about de Waal’s book from an excellent rant on this topic by Jitendra Malik.

-(One tidbit I liked from Dennett was an early machine learning paper he cited that scores more highly on one test of intelligence (grading essays) than humans do, and that algorithm was just using histogram features.
-(I plan to look this citation up.)
+(One tidbit I liked from Dennett was an machine learning paper he cited that scores more highly on one test of intelligence (grading essays) than humans do, and that algorithm was just using histogram features.)

 It seems that gaining nuanced understanding of a subject often means shedding one’s binaries.
 This has been most important to me in defining art, but, whether it’s art, beauty, good and bad, intelligence, consciousness, gender … any concept in the world seems dependent on various contexts and continuums.
 Does Chop Suey count as Chinese food (invented by an Italian immigrant in California but served in Chinese restaurants)?
 What about Hakka Chinese food (invented by Chinese immigrants in India)?
 Is a burrito a sandwich? etc. Unlike Wittgenstein, however, I don’t mean to abandon definitions, but to abandon simple binary definitions.